How to Boost Your Immune System: Guide to Good Health

 Ways to Boost The Immune System

 What does collagen have to do with our immune system?
 Well we have seen already the important role our digestive system plays in maintaining our health and well-being.
-The amino acids that combine to form collagen help build the tissue that lines the colon and intestinal tract, which in turn seals in everything where it needs to be.
+The amino acids in collagen help build the tissue that lines the colon and intestinal tract, which in turn seals in everything where it needs to be.
 Keeping this in fine working order, therefore preventing leakage, could help treat or maybe even prevent gut problems associated with the poor absorption of vitamins and minerals.

 The idea of supplements (like collagen, vitamins B, C, D, E or zinc) is to provide concentrated amounts of specific nutrients that (for whatever reason) might be otherwise lacking in our systems.
 They’re not designed to replace outright the sources that would normally provide these nutrients, but rather to complement them and to serve as a way to boost the immune system.
 Visit this great article on collagen powder supplements to find out more.

 Go to bed

 Looking for ways to boost your immune system?
 Sleep on it!
 Catching zzzzs is such a crucial part to our overall health and well-being.
 Whilst you’re getting some quality shut-eye your body is catching up on the day, busy repairing and restoring.
 One thing it is doing is producing cytokines.
 These not only encourage sleep, but we actually need more of them when we have an infection or inflammation (or, surprise-surprise) when we are anxious and stressed out.
 If we’re not getting enough zzzs then our level of cytokines might not be optimal.
 Quick - hit the sack!

 Extensive research has shown that high intakes of fresh fruit and vegetables can reduce inflammation and enhance immune cells.
 Indeed, it turns out mothers around the world were right after all - you really should eat all your greens.
 Studies show that vegetarians have more efficient white blood cells than their meat-eating counterparts, so upping your ante of fresh vege is a great step in the right direction.